Mariana2000/Mariana2000.github.io/_teaching/2024-fall-teaching-1.md

 I worked as the **teaching assistant** for this course.

 This is an undergraduate-level probability and statistics course.
+Main topics: Random variables/distributions.
+Generating functions.
+Standard distribution families.
+Data summaries.
+Sampling distributions.
+Likelihood/sufficiency.